 - A Developer is a formally trained programmer.
 They don’t just solve problems or create things, but do so in accordance with a set of design and implementation principles.
 These include things like performance, maintainability, scale, robustness, and (ideally) security.

-In short, all three solve problems using code.
-Programmer is the umbrella term which means problem solver, a Hacker is the creator/tinkerer, and a Developer is a formally trained programmer who doesn’t just solve problems but does so in a structured and disciplined way likely learned as part of a formal education.
+Programmers solve problems using code, a Hacker is a creator/tinkerer, and a Developer is a formally trained programmer who doesn’t just solve problems but does so in a structured and disciplined way that was probably learned formally.

 People can be any combination of these.
 Here’s how they relate to each other (also see the Venn diagram above):